-You can get involved on your local forest, whenever it undergoes the Forest Planning process.
-Right now, Outdoor Alliance is involved in the Forest Planning in 4 different regions and are helping guide outdoor enthusiasts through the process (which is lengthy and sometimes confusing!).
-Learn more and sign up to stay in the loop by clicking on the region that interests you or by checking out our Forest Planning guides at the bottom of the page:
+You can get involved on your local forest whenever it undergoes the Forest Planning process.
+Outdoor Alliance is involved in the Forest Planning in 4 different regions and is helping guide outdoor enthusiasts through the process.
+Learn more and sign up to stay in the loop by clicking on the region that interests you:

 Southern sierra nevada

 Get involved to protect the Inyo, Sierra, and Sequoia National Forests in California.